 I hope you love this quote.
 You can use it to eliminate the compulsion of dieters to judge and compare.
-Do you really feel more peaceful when you judge yourself and compete yourself to others?
+Do you really feel more peaceful when you judge yourself and compare yourself to others?

 “Set peace of mind as your highest goal and organize your life around it”